mestocks/gstawk/README.md

 ```bash
 tar -zxvf gstawk-x.y.z.tar.gz
 ```
-where *-x.y.z* is the version number.
+where *x.y.z* is the version number.
 You will now need to compile the *C* script, but this is easy.
 Move into the *gstawk-x.y.z* directory, then compile it by typing:

 ```bash
 make